uviclibraries/data-frames/1-load-and-view-dataframe.md

 ### 1.b.
 Upload Your CSV and start a new notebook

-1. Go to [syzygy](https://uvic.syzygy.ca/) and log in using your Netlink ID
+1. Go to [syzygy](https://syzygy.ca/) and look for your institution under "LAUNCH".
+Login using your institutional credentials.
 2. Your launch screen should have 2 sections.
 Your files/ directories on the right and the "launcher" on the left.
 <img src="images\data-frames-Activity-01\launch-screen.png">
 3. Select the **upload** button on the files side (right) and select your data file from step 1.a.